Your financial aid package may come from many different award types, including federal, state, school, and private sources.

 If you’re awarded, you must meet certain academic standards in order to remain eligible for your scholarship each year.

 The State University Internship Incentive Program (SUIIP) is a state and university funded program that provides financial support to students participating in internships.

 Qualifying internships can range from 3 to 12 credits per semester.
 Students in all majors may qualify, but priority will be given to students enrolled in a STEM (Science, Technology, Engineering and Mathematics) field.
-Scholarships are currently available for the Fall 2020 semester and Spring 2021 semesters and awards will range from $500 to $5000 to cover tuition, fees, and expenses.
+Scholarships are currently available for Fall 2021, Spring 2022, and Summer 2022 and awards will range from $500 to $5000 to cover tuition, fees, and expenses.

 In order to qualify, students must meet the following criteria:

 - Have a valid 2021–2022 FAFSA on file with the financial aid office

 - Have earned a minimum cumulative GPA of 2.75

 - Be enrolled as a full time undergraduate day student